Clarissa Cook Home for the Friendless

+History

 Ebenezer and Clarissa Cook

 Ebenezer Cook was born February 14, 1810, in Oneida County, New York, to Ira and Rachel (Faxon) Cook.
 His younger brother was John Parsons Cook, and the two worked together their whole lives.
 Ebenezer bought 1200 acre of land in 1835 that would in time become part of the city of Davenport, and moved there with his extended family in 1836.
 He and his brother entered the legal profession and helped establish Scott County in what was then the Wisconsin Territory.
 They were joined in their law practice with John Forrest Dillon, who later became a judge of the United States Circuit Court for the Eighth Circuit.
 The brothers became involved in banking and set up a chain of private banks across Iowa and Western Illinois until the country-wide panic which began in 1857.
 In 1851 the brothers were influential in routing the railroad through Davenport.
 Ebenezer became a director and then vice president of the Mississippi and Missouri Railroad when it was organized in 1853, and upon its subsequent consolidation became a director and later vice president of the Chicago, Rock Island and Pacific Railway.
 Ebenezer Cook died October 7, 1871.